RoboMorph: Evolving Robot Morphology using Large Language Models: Experiments

 \subsection{Experimental Setup}

-We evaluate \method{} using 8 random seeds over 50 evolutionary generations, with a population size of 32 designs per evolution.
-Given the stochastic nature of the LLM's output, our initial grid search for optimal evolution and population size proved ineffective, as different combinations yielded varying results across different seeds.
-As a result, we selected suitable values for these two hyperparameters based on similar work found in~\cite{fernando2023promptbreeder, ringel2024text2robot}.
-In total, 1,600 robot designs are evaluated per seed of the framework.
-During RL policy training, we evaluate 8 robot designs simultaneously in a cluster equipped with 8 NVIDIA A100-40GB GPUs.
+We evaluate \method{} using 8 random seeds over 50 evolutionary generations, with a population size of 32 designs per evolution, $K{=}3$ few-shot examples, and GPT-4o at its default temperature of 1.0.
+Given the stochastic nature of the LLM's output, our initial grid search over these hyperparameters proved ineffective, as each combination yielded varying results across seeds.
+We therefore chose reasonable values for these hyperparameters based on similar work in~\cite{ringel2024text2robot}.
+For completeness, we also conduct ablation studies on (i) LLM variants and (ii) evolution strategy, which are presented in Section~\ref{sec:ablation}.
+In total, 1,600 robot designs are evaluated per seed.
+During RL policy training, we evaluate 8 robot designs simultaneously in a computing cluster equipped with 8 NVIDIA A100-40GB GPUs.
 The total runtime of \method{} for a single seed amounts to approximately 200 GPU hours.
+We provide further details on the computational time of our framework in Section~\ref{sec:computation}.

 We assess the fitness of each design within a custom MJX environment and use the Brax implementation of the SAC algorithm.
-The state space is represented by a vector encoding the position and velocity of each joint, while the action space consists of joint actuations with elements ranging within $(-1, 1)$.
-The reward function is defined in Equation~\ref{eq:reward} as follows:
+The system state is represented by a vector comprising the position and velocity of each joint, while the action space consists of continuous joint torques in the range $(-1, 1)$.
+The per-timestep reward is defined in Equation~\ref{eq:reward} as the instantaneous forward velocity of the robot's head (the most forward body part) as it transitions from state $s$ to $s'$ under action $a$:

-where $\vec{v_x}(s, a, s')$ represents the instantaneous forward velocity of the robot as it transitions from state $s$ to $s'$ using action $a$.
+where $\vec{v_x}$ denotes the robot head’s center-of-mass velocity in the $x$ (forward) direction.
+Rollouts are terminated early if the agent becomes unhealthy (based on $z$-height) or when the episode length is reached.

-The fitness score of a design, shown in Equation~\ref{eq:fitness}, is defined as the average reward obtained by the corresponding policy learned in the control module.
-It is estimated using a Monte Carlo approach over $N = 128$ random rollouts:
+The overall fitness score of a design, given in Equation~\ref{eq:overall_fitness}, is defined as the average reward achieved by its learned policy.
+We estimate this via Monte Carlo simulation across $N=128$ rollouts:

-where $T_i$ denotes the length of the $i$-th rollout, and $r_{ij}$ is the reward obtained at the $j$-th step of the $i$-th rollout.
-Rollouts terminate either when the agent becomes unhealthy or when the end of the episode is reached.
-The agent's health is determined by checking whether its $z$-coordinate remains within a predefined range.
+where $T_i$ is the length of the $i$-th rollout and $r_{ij}$ is the reward obtained at the $j$-th step of that rollout.